Thanks for visiting Eat or Toss!

 How it works

 On EatOrToss you’ll find a database of images of confusing food situations, along with quick, science-based explanations of why you should, well, eat… or toss.
-We regularly add new images and articles.
+We regularly add new images and articles nearly every week.

 While we entertain many different types of questions, we focus on highly visual dilemmas, with the hope that readers at home can compare whatever they’re seeing in their kitchens with the images on screen.
 Questions are only answered after thorough reviews of authoritative sources and our research often includes interviews with food scientists, post-harvest researchers and other experts in horticulture, botany, plant pathology, microbiology and food safety.